It’s an age-old debate: the sweet vs. the regular potato. Which should you be eating for maximum health?

 As you can see in the chart below, sweet potatoes do not automatically have a “better” GI than white potatoes.
 A roasted or baked sweet potato has a higher GI than a boiled white potato, for example.

-In the end, if you’re following PN guidelines, you’re probably including lean proteins, healthy fats, other vegetables and fruits, and naturally occurring fiber in your diet.
+In the end, if you’re following Precision Nutrition guidelines, you’re probably including lean proteins, healthy fats, other vegetables and fruits, and naturally occurring fiber in your diet.

 You’re probably also active, which helps your body process carbohydrates better.